Hamiltonian Floer theory on surfaces

 \section{Introduction}

-The goal of this paper is to develop a certain picture --- the possibility of which was initially suggested by the work of Humili\`{e}re, Seyfaddini and Le Roux in \cite{HRS16} --- for Hamiltonian dynamics on surfaces via a set of tools which are well-suited to the study of the relationship between their dynamics and the structure of their Floer complexes.
+The goal of this paper is to develop a certain picture --- the possibility of which was initially suggested by the work of Humili\`{e}re, Le Roux and Seyfaddini in \cite{HRS16} --- for Hamiltonian dynamics on surfaces via a set of tools which are well-suited to the study of the relationship between their dynamics and the structure of their Floer complexes.
 More precisely, recall that an isotopy

 of a symplectic surface $(\Sigma,\omega)$ is called \textit{Hamiltonian} if it is realized as the flow of the periodic family of vector fields $(X^H_t)_{t \in S^1}$, where each vector field satisfies